bartuakyurek/furry-tracer/README.md

 ---

-[NOTE]
+> [!IMPORTANT]
-Binaries are placed under ./target/debug/ or ./target/release depending on cargo run commands above.
+> Binaries are placed under ./target/debug/ or ./target/release depending on cargo run commands above.
 By default it is under debug but for faster runs compiling with --release is recommended.

 #TODO
 ---
-[OK] Vertex indices start from 1, not 0, make sure to handle that correctly [OK] Ambient light is declared only once, change implementation to return a single vec3, Not vector of vec3.
+- [x] Vertex indices start from 1, not 0, make sure to handle that correctly
+- [x] Ambient light is declared only once, change implementation to return a single vec3, Not vector of vec3.

+- [] Consider utilizing CoordLike implementation in geometry.rs

-- Consider explicitly marking your function with #[inline] or #[inline(always)] to see if it improves performance. (source: https://softwaremill.com/rust-static-vs-dynamic-dispatch/)
+- [] Consider explicitly marking your function with #[inline] or #[inline(always)] to see if it improves performance. (source: https://softwaremill.com/rust-static-vs-dynamic-dispatch/)

-- Every shape in this class has material_idx so there could be a struct dedicated to such data unrelated to shapes but required for HitRecord.
+- [] Every shape in this class has material_idx so there could be a struct dedicated to such data unrelated to shapes but required for HitRecord.
 But Rust does not allow implicit inheritance so we cannot just:
     ```